fledge-iot/fledge-south-person-detection/docs/index.rst

   - **Streaming URL**:
                          The URL of the RTSP stream, if stream is to be used.
 Only RTSP streams are supported for now.

-  - **Open CV Backend**:
+  - **OpenCV Backend**:
                          The backend required by Open CV to process the stream, if stream is to be used.
                          Default is set to ffmpeg.
-Note gstreamer is also supported but not used.

   - **Streaming Protocol**:
-                         The protocol over which live frames are being broad casted over the network, if stream is to be used.
+                         The protocol over which live frames are being transported over the network, if stream is to be used.
-                         Open CV uses tcp by default.
-Also Open CV can use other protocols as well.
-                         The plugin does not support tcp.
                          Default is set to udp.

   - **Camera ID**: